Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

 ### 💡 Key Takeaway
 > - TLS only secures data in transit.
 It doesn’t protect data at rest or guard against weak authentication.
 Always combine TLS with strong password policies and MFA for complete security.
 > - TLS 1.0 and 1.1 are deprecated due to security flaws; most services now require TLS 1.2 or higher, with TLS 1.3 preferred for its enhanced security and performance.
+> TLS enhances HTTP **without changing TCP/IP** or the HTTP protocol itself.
+It adds a **security wrapper** around existing communications — making the internet safer without breaking what already works.

+✅ No changes to your browser.
+✅ No changes to the server’s content.
+🔐 Just **secure-by-default** communication.

 ---
 <sub>🔗 References & Resources: